-Q. What is Amazon FreeRTOS?
+Q. What is FreeRTOS?

-Q. Who can benefit from Amazon FreeRTOS?
+Q. Who can benefit from FreeRTOS?

 Semiconductor vendors manufacture microcontrollers and modules like connectivity sensors, security peripherals, and Ethernet controllers.
 These microcontrollers and modules are used by OEMs to build IoT devices.

 OEMs include industrial companies, commercial enterprises, and consumer brands.
-Microcontroller developers can use Amazon FreeRTOS to easily design and develop a connected device and IoT applications.
+Microcontroller developers can use FreeRTOS to easily design and develop a connected device and IoT applications.

-Enterprises can use IoT connected devices that are powered by Amazon FreeRTOS to gain business and operational efficiency.
+Enterprises can use IoT connected devices that are powered by FreeRTOS to gain business and operational efficiency.

 Q. What minimum hardware specifications are required?

-Amazon FreeRTOS is optimized for microcontrollers with >25MHz processing speed and >64KB RAM (assuming all available libraries, including TLS, are running on the application microcontroller).
-If the communication and crypto stack (except for MQTT) is offloaded onto the networking processor, your microcontroller will only need 10MHz processing speed and 16KB RAM.
+If you run all FreeRTOS libraries, including TLS, on the application microcontroller, you may need a microcontroller with >25 MHz processing speed and >64 KB RAM.
+If the communication and crypto stack (except for MQTT) is offloaded onto the networking processor, your microcontroller will only need 10 MHz processing speed and 16 KB RAM.
 However, these values are just approximations, as factors such as MCU architecture, compiler, and compiler optimization level may impact processing speed and RAM requirements.
-Amazon FreeRTOS needs 128KB of program memory per executable image stored on the microcontroller.
-For OTA update functionality, two executable images must be stored in program memory at the same time.
+FreeRTOS needs 128 KB of program memory per executable image stored on the microcontroller.
+For over-the-air (OTA) update functionality, two executable images must be stored in program memory at the same time.

-Q. What architectures does Amazon FreeRTOS support?
+Q. What architectures does FreeRTOS support?

-You can use the getting started guide for systematic instructions on how to run Amazon FreeRTOS on a qualified board.
+You can use the getting started guide for systematic instructions on how to run FreeRTOS on a qualified board.